turris-cz/user-docs/docs/basics/apps/openvpn/openvpn.md

 ![Configuration disabled](conf-disabled.png)

 By checking the box **Configuration enabled** you let the plugin create a simplified VPN configuration.
+If you have already had your configuration (from your use of OpenVPN in the past) it is filled into the form.
-The reason for this step is for you to be able to have your personal OpenVPN configuration without getting it destroyed.
-After you click **Apply configuration**, you can temporarily lose connection to your router, you just need to refresh the page or wait.
+Otherwise the plugin creates a default configuration for you.
+After you click **Apply configuration**, you can temporarily lose connection to your router, you just need to refresh the page or wait a moment.

 ![Configuration enabled](conf-enabled.png)